Themaister/muFFT/README.md

 ## Sample code

+There is currently no dedicated sample code for muFFT.
+See [test.c](@test) for reference on how to use the API.

 ## Unit tests

 All muFFT APIs have unit tests. muFFT output is verified against the FFTW library.